Future of the water sector

 Anglian Water, Severn Trent Water and Tideway have commissioned a report from First Economics on direct procurement of water industry projects.
 (March 2017)

-Affinity Water have commissioned KMPG to identify potential new business models and new business activities that might emerge in the water and wastewater sectors now and in the future.
+Affinity Water has commissioned KMPG to identify potential new business models and new business activities that might emerge in the water and wastewater sectors now and in the future.
 (December 2016)

 Anglian Water, United Utilities and Yorkshire Water have considered the major long term challenges and uncertainties facing the water sector and their implications for the future of the sector.